Next.js vs Astro: Which Framework Should You Choose in 2026?

 - Reduced layout shifts due to static HTML generation

-In benchmark tests, Astro typically outperforms Next.js for content-heavy sites with minimal interactivity, while Next.js provides better performance for highly interactive applications with complex state management needs.
+In benchmark tests, Astro consistently outperforms Next.js for content-heavy sites with minimal interactivity, while Next.js provides better performance for highly interactive applications with complex state management needs.

 Development Experience